malaskowski/aet-docker/README.md

 2. From the `AET_ROOT` run `docker stack deploy -c aet-swarm.yml aet`.
 3. Wait about 1-2 minutes until Karaf start finishes.

-When it is ready, you should see the information in the [Karaf console](http://localhost:8181/system/console/bundles) (credentials: `karaf/karaf`):
+When it is ready, you should see the information in the [Karaf health check](http://localhost:8181/health-check) (credentials: `karaf/karaf`):

   > Bundle information: 203 bundles in total - all 203 bundles active